AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_SettingUp.rst

        export PELE_PHYSICS_HOME=<path_to_MyPelePhysics>
        export SUNDIALS_HOME=<path_to_MySUNDIALS>

    Note that using the first option will overwrite any environment variables you might have previously defined when using this `GNUmakefile`.

-You're good to go !